SwarajRenghe/Search-Engine-for-Wikipedia/README.md

 ## GUI
-A simple, clean GUI made in flask to ease interaction with the search engine.
+ - A simple, clean GUI made in flask to ease interaction with the search engine.
 ![Homepage](/screenshots/homepage.png)
+- The GUI makes our search results more comprehensible.
+Here is an example, when you search for 'Bon Jovi'
 ![A search result](/screenshots/search.png)

 ## Installation